NixOS/nixops/README.md

 You may need access to a Nix remote builder if your system does not support the deployment's `system` builds directly.
 MacOS users may use a virtual machine with NixOS for this purpose.

+It is also possible to use cross-compilation with NixOps, by setting `nixpkgs.localSystem` and `nixpkgs.crossSystem`.
+A mix of remote, emulated and cross builds is also possible; see [this writeup on eno.space](https://eno.space/blog//2021/08/nixos-on-underpowered-devices).

 ### Building And Developing

 #### Building The Nix Package